Aatish321/AKG-Voice-Assistant/README.md

 🧠 How It Works
-Uses microphone input to capture user speech
+1)Uses microphone input to capture user speech

-Converts it to text using speech_recognition
+2)Converts it to text using speech_recognition

-Sends text to Gemini (Google Generative AI) via google.generativeai
+3)Sends text to Gemini (Google Generative AI) via google.generativeai

-Receives and speaks the response using pyttsx3
+4)Receives and speaks the response using pyttsx3

-Executes relevant actions (e.g., open websites, tell time, play music)
+5)Executes relevant actions (e.g., open websites, tell time, play music)

 📌 Sample Voice Commands

-“What is the capital of France?”
+1)“What is the capital of France?”

-“Play Tum Hi Ho on YouTube”
+2)“Play Tum Hi Ho on YouTube”

-“Open Gmail”
+3)“Open Gmail”

-“What’s the time now?”
+4)“What’s the time now?”

-“Tell me a joke”
+5)“Tell me a joke”

-"Goodbye” → ends conversation
+6)"Goodbye” → ends conversation

 🧾 Known Limitations

-Requires an internet connection for AI and YouTube features
+1)Requires an internet connection for AI and YouTube features

-Works best in a quiet environment for voice recognition
+2)Works best in a quiet environment for voice recognition

-Limited token output (controlled by max_output_tokens)
+3)Limited token output (controlled by max_output_tokens)

 🙏 Acknowledgements